eftieell/intro_programming_2/src/chapters/functions/function_return_values.md

         else:
             tester += 1

-    # We only reach this line if no return False above every occurred.
+    # We only reach this line if no return False above ever occurred.
     # This means that the number has no factors and thus it is prime
     return True